ezra-bible-app/ezrabibleapp.net/howto/synchronize_database_with_multiple_devices.md

   <a href="https://ezra-project.net">Home</a>
 </p>

-## Synchronizing the Ezra Project database when using multiple devices
+## Synchronizing the database on multiple devices

 The Ezra Project database is stored as SQLite database in one file (ezra.sqlite) in the app's user data directory.
 You can use a service like Dropbox to synchronize the Ezra Project database across multiple devices.

-### Step 1: Find out where database and configuration are stored
+### Step 1: Find out where your database and configuration are stored

 To find out where the database and configuration are stored exactly, press the **i button** and then click on Application Info.